andymeneely/project-timber-wolf/scenarios/scenarios.md

 * Events: Use Events 1-21
 * Special Events: Place _Reinforcements_ on top of Event 14.
 Place _Panic!_ on top of Event 17.

-We suggest using these Character & Skill combinations:
+We suggest using these Character & Skill combinations in the following color assignments:

-* RED: Angry Locksmith with Hurry and Smash 'n' Grab
+* RED: Street Urchin with TBD and TBD
 * GREEN: Thug with Yank Wires and Bypass
-* BLUE: Burglar with Wing It and Hit 'n' Run
+* Lookout:
-* BLACK: Script Kiddie with Hit 'n' Run and Hurry (4 players)
+* Pickpocket

 ### Planning Phase